 On February 2012, Professor Henle from the Institute of Food Chemisty, Technical University of Dresden, said that dietary methylglyoxal in manuka honey is stable under the conditions of the mouth, throat and stomach, where it can kill bugs that cause infection.
 When MGO reaches the small and large intestine, it is rapidly degraded into lactic acid.

 Professor Henle says: “The findings show unambiguously that methylglyoxal in manuka honey is not absorbed into the body and does not pose a dietary risk for consumers.
 Manuka honey is safe to eat – people can eat as much as they like, whenever they like.” (yet, the quantity of MGO is not mentioned.
-And this toxic component can range in manuka honey from zero to over 700, even 1750 mg/kg in berringa honey.
-And yes, manuka honey with a very low MGO can be consumed indefinitely).
+And this toxic component can range in manuka honey from zero to over 1200, even 1750 mg/kg in berringa honey.).

 When is manuka honey safe for sure?